tdeekens/msc-thesis/interview-transcriptions/markdown/XFT-D-1.md

 ### Now, in the agile context, are the responsibilities for your role clearly defined?

-To be a bit ironic I would say it’s definitely clear because the XFT is responsible for everything in the ???
+To be a bit ironic I would say it’s definitely clear because the XFT is responsible for everything in this organisation.
 To be a bit more serious, with my responsibilities it’s not that difficult because you can always ask someone and stuff like that, but I think the overall responsibility for the XFT team is not that clear really.

 ### So you couldn’t identify yourself with, say, a product or part of the product?